openemr/openemr-devops/packages/standard/README.md

 Your RDS instance will take regular automated snapshots at the configured time of day, and encrypted backups of the OpenEMR filesystem and patient records are made via Duplicity to a stack-provided KMS-managed S3 bucket.

+#### Administrator's Note

+Because the database backup and document backup are separate processes, you may find the default times selected by Amazon unsuitable.
+You can adjust the daily database backup time through the AWS RDS control panels &mdash; *Modify* your database instance and select a time in GMT that you'd prefer &mdash; and you can establish a new `crontab` if the default timing of `/etc/cron.daily/duplicity-backups` isn't consistent.

+Note that if you haven't taken these steps but you're running the backup process prior to either a test or a formal migration, you will want to trigger both a database snapshot (again in the RDS control panel) and run `/etc/cron.daily/duplicity-backups` on the OpenEMR instance as `root` to ensure mutually-consistent results.

 ### Restore Procedure

 Two restore procedures exist, an automated process using a CloudFormation recovery stack, and a more manual process requiring an administrator put the pieces together.